juanpc2018/GTX-1050-Ti-Linux/README.md

 ./tropics/bin/Tropics searches for: /tropics/bin/data </br>
 but there is Nothing on /tropics/bin/data </br>
 copy: /tropics/data to /tropics/bin/data </br>
-delete: log & .cfg in Save path: /.Unigine Tropics makes the software run. </br>
+delete: .cache optional: .log & .cfg in Save path: /.Unigine Tropics </br>
+makes the software run. </br>
 but... </br>